 Unlike other sciences, psychology has failed to produce a cumulative body of knowledge that has a clear conceptual core that is consensually agreed upon by mainstream psychological experts.
-It is the lack of a core, accepted body of knowledge which is problematic in psychology’s desire to be labeled a “science.”
+It is the lack of a core, accepted body of knowledge that is problematic in psychology’s desire to be labeled a “science.”

-- What are some of the core ideas that define other sciences – such as biology, chemistry and physics?
+- What are some of the core ideas that define other sciences – such as biology, chemistry, and physics?
 How are these core ideas most likely different from the study of human behaviour?

 - Is it important that psychology makes use of the scientific method?
 Why or why not?

 Psychologists study “the mind” and behaviour.
-The mind is defined as the part of us that reasons, thinks, feels, wills, perceives and judges.
+The mind is defined as the part of us that reasons, thinks, feels, perceives, and judges.
 Behaviour, on the other hand, is defined as the coordinated responses of whole living organisms to internal and/or external stimuli – that is, what an organism does as a result of both internal factors or environmental factors.

 But actually, the study of psychology is much more complex.
-Psychologists study the interaction of many internal factors - cognitive processes, physiology, attitudes and emotions – that influence our behaviours.
+Psychologists study the interaction of many internal factors - cognitive processes, physiology, attitudes, and emotions – that influence our behaviours.

 Cognitive processes - sometimes referred to as “thought processes” – explain how the mind works.
-These processes include memory, perception, attention, decision-making and thinking/reasoning.
+These processes include memory, perception, attention, decision-making, and thinking/reasoning.
 It is the process by which existing knowledge is used to create new knowledge.

 Physiology refers to our biological systems.
-Psychologists are interested in the role of our brain and nervous system, hormones and genetics in behaviour.
+Psychologists are interested in the role of our brain and nervous system, hormones, and genetics in behaviour.

 Finally, emotions are a combination of physiological and cognitive processes.
-According to psychologists, there are seven basic emotions: happiness, sadness, anger, fear, surprise, disgust and contempt.
+According to psychologists, there are seven basic emotions: happiness, sadness, anger, fear, surprise, disgust, and contempt.

 For a long part of psychology’s short history, experts argued whether behavior was the result of biological factors (nature) or environmental factors (nurture).
 Today, psychologists no longer believe that it is nature or nurture – but rather, nature and nurture.
 They argue that behavior is the result of the interaction of both internal and environmental factors.
 As a result, psychologists look at behavior through a number of different lenses.